IridioCapital/Mida/README.md

 const overboughtDetector = await OverboughtDetector(myAccount, "ETHUSD");
 ```

-How to create a simple ticker
+How to create a simple market ticker
 ```javascript
 import { marketComponent, } from "@reiryoku/mida";